wpswings/pdf-generator-for-wp/README.txt

 == WORDPRESS PDF GENERATOR COMPATIBILITIES ==

+* **Track Order For WooCommerce:** WordPress PDF plugin is compatible with our track order plugin.
+You can show the order tracking card in the generated invoices, so your users can directly track their orders from the generated invoices.

-* **WooCommerce HPOS:** PDF generator for WordPress is compatible with WooCommerce High-Performance Order Storage HPOS which allows you to store order data in custom order tables to maximize your eCommerce store performance.
+* **WooCommerce HPOS:** The PDF generator for WordPress is compatible with WooCommerce High-Performance Order Storage HPOS which allows you to store order data in custom order tables to maximize your eCommerce store performance.

 == WHAT PREMIUM VERSION OF THE WORDPRESS PDF GENERATOR PLUGIN OFFERS ==